Fun Fibers – A Fiber Art Design Studio

 Fun Fibers is a fiber art design studio where I design and create art, patterns and kits using my alpacas' fiber (and a splash of other cool fibers) to create unique pictures, 3-D figurines, accessories and wearable art.

-“Living in the country with my alpacas and horses, I enjoy beautiful sunrises, wildflowers and a variety of wildlife.
+“Living in the country, I enjoy beautiful sunrises, wildflowers and a variety of wildlife.
 These natural works of art are often the inspiration in my own work.
 I enjoy sharing my love of nature and farm life with others through art and design by creating fiber art kits in a wide variety of fiber art mediums.”

 Many of my projects have received Blue Ribbons at the Alpaca Owners Association’s National Fiber Art Competition – a small handwoven purse received 100/100 points.